edgedb/edgedb/docs/intro/quickstart.rst

   database may contain several **modules** (though commonly your schema will be entirely defined inside the ``default`` module).

-Let's give it a try!
-Run ``edgedb`` in your terminal.
-This will connect to your database and open a REPL.
+Let's connect to our new instance!
+Run ``edgedb`` in your terminal to open an interactive REPL to your instance.
 You're now connected to a live EdgeDB instance running on your computer!
 Try executing a simple query:

 .. code-block:: edgeql-repl